 Once Upon a Time in Africa

 My birth was a very ordinary event.
 The midwife on duty that night recounted her sketchy memory on my 16th birthday.
 She recalled it on account of the daughter of a certain Edwin Gregory (1) who was struck by a Cape Cobra when she visited the grave of her father in Somerset Road.
 She was rushed to the hospital where she passed away minutes before my birth, just before 11:00 p.m. on the evening of the 13th of April 1869.
 It was a Tuesday.

 Uncle Jacobus tells me that Scheitlin was born in Switzerland.
-When he turned 18, he left home, traveling through France, Holland, England, and Germany.
+When he turned 18, he left home, travelling through France, Holland, England, and Germany.
 He got a job as a cabin boy and worked his way to the Cape of Good Hope.
-Here he set up the pork butchers shop in Papendorp.
-It is this business where Uncle Jacobus was a foreman which he later took over when Scheitlin returned to Switzerland with his family.
+Here he set up the pork butcher’s shop in Papendorp.
+It was this business where Uncle Jacobus was a foreman which he later took over when Scheitlin returned to Switzerland with his family.
 (6)

 Our Dutch Reformed pastor who baptized me as a baby, Ds.
 Lindeque was there as well as our family doctor, Dr. Van Eeden.
 My mother’s brother, Ds.
-Jan Kok, also a Dutch Reformed minister and his wife, Magna, attended with their three daughters, Joretha, Suria, and Daleen.
-Of course, my own two brothers were there, Andre and Elmar and the midwife, Maria de Lange, with whom my parents kept contact on account of the fact that they attended the same church.
+Jan Kok, also a Dutch Reform minister, and his wife, Magna, attended with their three daughters, Joretha, Suria, and Daleen.
+Of course, my own two brothers were there, Andre and Elmar, and the midwife, Maria de Lange, with whom my parents kept contact on account of the fact that they attended the same church.

 De Villiers Graaff